ewirch/ewirch.github.io/_posts/2014-01-21-diagnose-opengl-performance-problems.md

 So here's the culprit: graphic card memory speed.
 Or: the bug.
 Depends on the perspective. ;)

-For the vigilant reader of the original stackoverflow.com question: the enabled multisampling surely took it's tall as well.
+For the vigilant reader of the original stackoverflow.com question: the enabled multisampling surely took it's toll as well.

 [stack-question]: http://stackoverflow.com/questions/17842578/curious-slowdown-in-opengl-when-using-instanced-rendering
 [indexed-drawing]: https://www.opengl.org/wiki/Vertex_Rendering#Basic_Drawing